It's time to face facts, Covid-19 is really affecting the 2020 competition season

 Currently BE is following government guide lines to the letter -

-We thank all of our members, organisers, officials, volunteers and staff for their support during these unprecedented times.
-We will continue to monitor the situation and will resume sporting activity as soon as we are able.
+We thank all of our members, organisers, officials, volunteers and staff for their support during these unprecedented times."

 2020 was scheduled to be a huge one, with the British team in great shape to bring back lots of medals from Japan.